mitradranirban/fonts-mukti/README.md

 MUKTI OPEN SOURCE OPEN TYPE BANGLA FONT
 =======================================

-﻿This is a font made by using good quality glyphs of GPLed font bng2-n from Cyberscape Multimedia
+This is a one of the earliest Open Source OpenType Bengali / Bangla font It was made by using good quality glyphs of GPLed font bng2-n from Cyberscape Multimedia
 <https://web.archive.org/web/20021113130716/http://www.akruti.com/freedom/>.
-It is made for Mukta Bangla Font project.
+It was made for Mukta Bangla Font project.
-* created using MuktiNarrow*ttf created for Free bangla Font Project
- * now edited using fontforge and source saved in .sfd format
- * converted to cubic spline from quadratic ones
- * various bugfixes as suggested by fontforge
- * Removed MS Volt files
- * Corrected TTF names correction

- -- Dr Anirban Mitra  Sat, 31 Oct 2015 22:23:39 +0530
+For detail of changes in version 3.0 please visit https://mitradranirban.github.io/fonts-mukti